-This study has important limitations. his series for patients with the relatively high risk ATM c.7271T>G missense variant; hence, albeit not representative of a consecutive series of patients with ATM-associated BC, it allowed us to investigate whether LOH of the ATM wild-type allele would be present in these cancers.
+This study has important limitations.
+This series was deliberately enriched for patients with the relatively high risk ATM c.7271T>G missense variant; hence, albeit not representative of a consecutive series of patients with ATM-associated BC, it allowed us to investigate whether LOH of the ATM wild-type allele would be present in these cancers.
 Given the limited mutational burden of ATM-associated BCs, signature 3 could only be defined in the cases subjected to WES.

-Despite these limitations, our study has revealed that ATM-associated BCs are phenotypically distinct from BRCA1-associated BCs, have somatic genetic alterations to th of non-BRCA1/non-BRCA2-associated ER-positive BCs (7,8), and lack TP53 somatic mutations and largely mutational signature 3.
-Interestingly, germline mutations affecting ATM are reported to be associated with response to Poly(ADP)Ribose Polymerase (PARP)inhibitors in prostate cancer (19) and this association has been presumed to be mediated via defective HRDNA repair.
-Although bi-allelic genetic alterations affecting ATM and other HRDNA repair-related genes are mutually exclusive (16), the majority of ATM-associated BCs lack genomic features of HRD and consistently lack TP53 somatic mutations; hence, it is plausible that ATM functions other than those related to HR DNA repair may mediate this association and the increased BC risk.
+Despite these limitations, our study has revealed that ATM-associated BCs are phenotypically distinct from BRCA1-associated BCs, have somatic genetic alterations similar to those of non-BRCA1/non-BRCA2-associated ER-positive BCs (7,8), and lack TP53 somatic mutations and largely mutational signature 3.
+Interestingly, germline mutations affecting ATM are reported to be associated with response to Poly(ADP)Ribose Polymerase (PARP)inhibitors in prostate cancer (19) and this association has been presumed to be mediated via defective HR-DNA repair.
+Although bi-allelic genetic alterations affecting ATM and other HR-DNA repair-related genes are mutually exclusive (16), the majority of ATM-associated BCs lack genomic features of HRD and consistently lack TP53 somatic mutations; hence, it is plausible that ATM functions other than those related to HR DNA repair may mediate this association and the increased BC risk.
 Our results also warrant further studies to define the role ATM mutations play in oncogenesis and the molecular basis of the mutual exclusivity of ATM germline variants and TP53 somatic mutations in BC.

 FUNDING